joshilokesh18427/Mental-Health-in-Tech-Survey-Analysis---SQL/README.md

    - **Employment Factors**: Investigated the relationship between self-employment, company size, remote work, and mental health.
    - **Mental Health Treatment**: Assessed the proportion of respondents who have sought treatment and the impact of family history.
    - **Workplace Support**: Evaluated the availability of mental health benefits, wellness programs, and the ease of taking leave for mental health reasons.
-   - **Perceptions and Consequences**: Explored attitudes towards discussing mental health and observed consequences in the workplace.

 4. **Visualization**: Utilized Python libraries to create visual representations of the findings, including bar charts, histograms, and pie charts.